menfhed/mazeall/README.md

   * Small game in C++ and SFML.

-In front of the player is a ``field'` card.
+In front of the player is a "field" card.
 You need to sow the lawn in the ground.
 You can not walk on the planted lawn.
 You need to sow the whole field.

 TODO: